MicrosoftDocs/cpp-docs/docs/mfc/reference/cstring-formatting-and-message-box-display.md

 The resource ID of the template string on which the substitution will be performed.

 *`lpsz1`*<br/>
-A string that will replace the format characters "%1" in the template string.
+A string that will replace the format characters `"%1"` in the template string.

 ### Remarks

 The newly formed string is stored in *`rString`*.
-For example, if the string in the string table is `File %1 not found`, and *`lpsz1`* is equal to `C:\MYFILE.TXT`, then *`rString`* will contain the string `File C:\MYFILE.TXT not found`.
+For example, if the string in the string table is `"File %1 not found"`, and *`lpsz1`* is equal to `C:\MYFILE.TXT`, then *`rString`* will contain the string `"File C:\MYFILE.TXT not found"`.
 This function is useful for formatting strings sent to message boxes and other windows.

-If the format characters `%1` appear in the string more than once, multiple substitutions will be made.
+If the format characters `"%1"` appear in the string more than once, multiple substitutions will be made.

 ### Example